bnomei/kirby3-plopfile/README.md

 PLOP_CLIPBOARD=false
 ```

-### kirby roots
+### Kirby Roots

-If you renamed a root the generator will not find it unless you set it in your `.env` file.
+If you renamed a [root](https://getkirby.com/docs/guide/configuration#custom-folder-setup) the generator will not find it unless you set it in your `.env` file.

 ```
 # PLOP_ROOT_[uppercase version of original root name]